Nick DiNunzio President/Webmaster

 Section 1 – Eligibility.
 Any person who is interested and capable of furthering the purpose of the Chapter shall be eligible for membership

 Section 2 – Obligations.
-The Chapter shall be a Charter Club of the International Federation of Fly Fishers Inc. Each individual member is required to join and maintain current membership in the International Federation of Fly Fishers Inc.
+The Chapter shall be a Charter Club of the Fly Fishers International Each individual member is required to join and maintain current membership in the Federation of Fly Fishers International

 Section 3 – Termination, Suspension, and Renewal.
 The Executive Board may suspend or change the membership status of a member at any time for infraction of any Chapter rule or for any other cause if the Board shall deem such action to be in the best interest of the Chapter.
 The Board shall immediately notify the member of its action and the reason in writing.
 The member shall be entitled to a reasonable opportunity to be heard by the Board, or committee appointed by it, concerning the suspension.
 The Board may continue for a definite term, terminate or rescind the action or expel the member, and its decision shall be final.

 Section 1 EXECUTIVE BOARD.
 The Board shall control the business and affairs of the Chapter and may exercise all such authority and powers of the Chapter and do all such lawful acts and things as are not by law, the articles of Incorporation or these bylaws, directed or required to be exercised or done by the members directly.